Legal Advice for Criminal Court — 181 results

 First off, there are several ways to be placed under arrest in Florida.
 The most common is being handcuffed, read Miranda Warnings, placed in the back of a... more

-Written by attorney Antony Noble, over 1 year ago.
+Written by attorney Antony Noble, almost 2 years ago.

 If you have been convicted of a misdemeanor in the county court, you should consider filing an appeal in the district court to reverse or vacate the conviction and/or the sentence.
 Criminal... more